If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

 Piazza Navona is one of Rome’s most famous public squares.
 It was built in the 15th century and is now filled with cafes, shops, and places to get a delicious bite to eat!

 Climb The Spanish Steps

 You have probably seen the Spanish Steps in a movie or two!
-They are another famous landmark in Rome you should see during your 10 days in Italy itinerary.
+They are another famous landmark in Rome to see during your trip.
 There are 135 steps so bring your walking shoes!